tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

 ---
 title: "Mel's Hack - the Missing Bits"
 author: "(David *)Frenkiel"
-date: Thu Jun 23 2022 01:14:31 GMT+0300
+date: Tue Jul 23 2022 01:14:31 GMT+0300
 ---

 ## A Private _Mel Moment_

     When the light went on it nearly blinded me.
+                                     (Line #193)

-This line, in The Story of Mel, precedes the author's description of Mel's hack, the almost criminally resourceful implementation of a finite loop with no exit condition.
-These words never fail to give me goose bumps.
-They reflect a rare "Ah!" moment, where a seemingly random collection of facts suddenly fall into a coherent logical structure.
+This line in The Story of Mel precedes the author's description of Mel's hack, the almost criminally resourceful implementation of a finite loop with no exit condition.
+These words never fail to give me goosebumps.
+They reflect a rare "Ah!" moment, where a seemingly random collection of facts suddenly falls into a coherent logical structure.

-Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from a sense of belonging to an elite handful of people that *really* got it.
+Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from a sense of belonging to an elite handful of people that really got it.
 Sure, many developers loved the story and cherished it as part of their digital sphere, but I could go into detail and describe the hack without a refresher.
-I knew about the index register bit, the trick of storing the modified instruction in its original location and the magical appearance of a JUMP instruction in the right place, at the right time.
+I knew about the index register bit, the trick of storing the modified instruction in its original location and the magical appearance of a `JUMP` instruction in the right place, at the right time.

-It was only while proofing Tomer's annotations to the story, that a certain unease started forming around that self-image of a *real* computer guy, who knows all about registers, addressing modes and overflows.
+It was only while proofing this project’s annotations to the story, that a certain unease started forming around that self-image of a real computer guy, who knows all about registers, addressing modes and overflows.
 This vague sensation soon evolved into my own "Mel moment", an almost perfect inverse of the original one.
-Unlike Ed Nather's revelation, which was sudden and gratifying, mine was tedious and annoying.
+Unlike **Ed Nather**'s revelation, which was sudden and gratifying, mine was tedious and annoying.
 Instead of a light shining suddenly and brightly, I experienced a slow dimming of the mental picture that I had of Mel's hack.
 Rather than being blinded, the darkness allowed me to see clearly just how sloppy my reading had been.
-I was so enamoured with with the story, that it never occurred to me to cast any doubt on its feasibility.
+I was so enamoured with the story, that it never occurred to me to cast any doubt on its feasibility.

 ## Ed Nather's version

-Let's briefly go over Ed Nather's now-mythological description of the overflow that modified the code, created a `JUMP` instruction and allowed the program to magically leap out of an endless loop.
+Let's briefly go over **Ed Nather**'s now-mythological description of the overflow that modified the code, created a `JUMP` instruction and allowed the program to magically leap out of an endless loop, as described in the story text:

         The vital clue came when I noticed